getCannaBiz/cannabiz-menu/readme.txt

 4. Example of how the individual menu item is output in the "Dispensary Display" theme

 == Changelog ==

+= 1.9 =
+* Added custom Currency Code to the data output tables in `admin/wp-dispensary-data-output.php`
+* Added custom Currency Code to shortcodes in `admin/wp-dispensary-shortcodes.php`
+* Moved WPD Settings to it's own parent menu in the admin dashboard in `admin/wp-dispensary-admin-settings.php`
+* Updated WPD Settings code in `admin/wp-dispensary-admin-settings.php`

 = 1.8 =
 * Added "prerolls" in array to output </table> in `admin/wp-dispensary-data-output.php`